 We visited the silos in Rochester, 20 minutes south of Echuca.
 The pair of silos were painted in 2018 by Jimmy Dvate, with magnificent portraits of a Squirrel Glider and Azure Kingfisher.

-There’s also some more great silo art in Colbinabbin, and another mural is coming in 2021 at Kyabram.
+There’s also some more great silo art in Colbinabbin, and another mural was added in 2021 at Kyabram.

 7. Visit Cactus Country

-For a taste of the American Mid-West, head 1-hour east of Echuca to Strathmerton and Cactus Country.
-This stunning farm of cacti plants has a number of walking trails, plus a cafe on-site offering Mexican-style beverages, including margaritas and beers.
-Dogs are allowed to join you on leash.
-Note that they are normally closed on Mondays and Tuesdays.
+For a taste of the American Mid-West, head an hour east of Echuca to Strathmerton and Cactus Country.
+This stunning farm of cacti plants has a number of walking trails, plus a cafe on-site where you can enjoy freshly made margaritas or Mexican beer, as well as sample some cactus ice cream or cake!

 8. Camp by the Mighty Murray